 Short courses in community health, medicine, surgery, obstetrics and gynaecology, child health, orthopaedics, emergency medicine, and many specialities are included in the 12-month internship.
 All of this follows the Medical Council of India's guidelines.

 The MBBS seats in KIMS are divided into four categories, which are 40% Government quota, 40% private quota, 15% NRI quota, and 5% institutional preference quota.
-Admissions to all MBBS and MD/MS seats go through KEA Karnataka NEET counselling 2026.
+If you are looking for Admission in the best medical colleges in Bangalore like KIMS, then you are mandated to appear for NEET 2026 and undergo counselling.

 With a 1100+ bed teaching hospital and a 14-acre campus, KIMS continues to be a preferred choice for NEET aspirants in Karnataka.
 For NEET UG aspirants who wish to get admission into KIMS, they should prepare for a competitive NEET UG rank, as the general merit category closing rank under KEA can be around 11,000 to 35,000.